LGBTQ rights in Utah: Transgender rights

 In order for transgender people in Utah to change the gender marker on their birth certificates, they must submit to the Utah Office of Vital Records a certified court order changing their name and gender.
 Sex reassignment surgery is not required.
 Upon the receipt of the court order, "the amendment shall be registered with and become a part of the original certificate and a certified copy shall be issued to the applicant without additional cost".

 In 2009, Representative Carl Wimmer (R-Salt Lake) unsuccessfully sponsored a bill, H.B.
 225 ("Driver License Amendments"), which would have provided that "if a person requests to change the sex designation on a driver's license or identification card, the Driver License Division shall issue a duplicate driver license or new identification card upon receiving: an application and fee for a duplicate driver license or identification card; and written verification from a licensed physician that the applicant has undergone and completed sex reassignment surgery."

 In 2011, Utah Driver License Division employees denied mistreatment of a transgender woman who was required to remove her makeup before she could be photographed for a new state identification card.
 A witness said that the employees appeared to be making fun of the transgender woman.
 The woman was invited to meet with the division director.

 Besides male (M) and female (F), Utah identity documents are available with an "X" sex descriptor.
 An individual seeking such a marker must receive approval from a judge.

-In May 2021, the Utah Supreme Court voted 4-1 granting and approving sex and name changes on personal birth certificate to transgender individuals setting a legal precedent - due to ongoing delays and red tape for years within the lower courts of Utah.
+In May 2021, the Utah Supreme Court held 4–1 that state judges must grant sex and name changes on personal birth certificates to transgender individuals who have met certain clinical requirements.
+The State declined to present any counter-argument.

 Sports

-In March 2022, a bill passed the Utah Legislature "at the final moment" banning transgender athletes from playing sports, athletics and Olympics.
-The Governor of Utah Spencer Cox has "vowed to veto the bill once it reaches his desk" due to constitutional issues and Utah's reputation.
-On March 22, Cox being the Governor of Utah formally used his powers that vetoed the bill officially.
-The Utah Legislature overrode the governor's veto.
-The ban took effect July 1, but on August 19, a judge reversed the ban and said that transgender girls can be considered for girls' sports on a case-by-case basis in the 2022–2023 school year.
+In March 2022, House Bill 11 passed the Utah Legislature "at the final moment" banning transgender athletes from playing sports, athletics and Olympics.
+On March 22, Governor Spencer Cox vetoed the bill.
+The Utah Legislature overrode the governor's veto and the ban took effect July 1.
+On August 19, a judge reversed the ban and said that transgender girls can be considered for girls' sports on a case-by-case basis in the 2022–2023 school year.